dirkakrid/senv/README.md

 Encrypted `.env` variables.

 Uses an RSA key pair to encrypt and decrypt environment variable configuration.
-Defaults to users ssh key.
+Defaults to the users ssh key.

 ## Usage